Changissnz/selfinterest/README.md

 preference, of course, is on the premise of knowing the lone and immediate context for which the artificial axiom is to be used.
 The artificial axiom is not for sentient beings' autocorrection, noted in this next statement.
-Some desire the consequences, usually for others, when the cause can be wrongly identified.
-The cause did not have to occur if the cause is one of action.
-The cause does not have to be the truth of attribute if the cause is one of attribute label.
+Some desire the consequences for others, when the cause can be wrongly identified.
+The effects from an arbitrarily selected artificial axiom is what the some desire.
+The cause did not have to occur.
+Or the cause did not have to occur by the means mentioned that would have made the instantiation of the cause be viewed as wrong.
+This is deception.